apache/carbondata/docs/DDL-Operations-on-Carbon.md

  - **Inverted Index Configuration**

    Inverted index is very useful to improve compression ratio and query speed, specially for those low-cardinality columns whose position are in reward position.
-   By Default inverted index will be enabled, but user can also set not to use inverted index for some columns.
+   By default inverted index will be enabled, but user can also set not to use inverted index for some columns.

   ```ruby
   TBLPROPERTIES ("NO_INVERTED_INDEX"="column1,column3")